 Typically, a person with a small, symptom-free abdominal aortic aneurysm needs an ultrasound at least six months after diagnosis.
 Abdominal ultrasounds also should be done at regular follow-up appointments.

-During the regular checkups, a health care provider also checks for conditions, such as high blood pressure, that could make an aneurysm worse.
+During the regular checkups, a healthcare professional also checks for conditions, such as high blood pressure, that could make an aneurysm worse.

 Surgery to repair an abdominal aortic aneurysm is generally recommended if the aneurysm is 1.9 to 2.2 inches (4.8 to 5.6 centimeters) or larger, or if it's growing quickly.